×

 • Install the OpenShift CLI (oc).

-• Log in to the cluster with a user with cluster-admin privileges.
+• Log in to the cluster as a user with cluster-admin privileges.

 • Ensure that the cluster uses the OVN-Kubernetes network plugin.